HongWuL/sAMPpred-GAT/README.md

 ```
 The structures are predicted by trRosetta(https://github.com/gjoni/trRosetta), you need to download and place the trRosetta pretrain model(model2019_07) as well.

+The trRosetta model and the databases are recommended to be placed into the `utils/` directory as desribed in `config.yaml`.
+**Note** that you can change the paths of the tools and databases by configuring `config.yaml` as you need.

 All the defalut paths of the tools and databases are shown in `config.yaml`. `psi-blast` and `hhblist` are recommended to be configured as the system envirenment path.
 Your can follow these steps to install them:
 ### psiblast